learn-co-curriculum/dsc-dealing-missing-data/README.md

 #### Categorical Data

-With categorical data, this is harder, since we don't have summary statistics to lean on such as median or mean.
+With categorical data, this is harder, since we don't have summary statistics to lean on such as the median or the mean.
 In this case, if one categorical value is much more common than others, it is a valid strategy to replace null values with this common value.
 However, make sure to examine your data first!
 If all the categorical values are equally common, picking one to replace all the null values may do more harm than good by skewing the distribution and introducing some false signal into your dataset.

 ### Keep